How Home Renovations Can Increase Your Premiums

 First things first, if you are having home revamps done, contact your home insurance provider before construction begins.
 This way, your restoration will be protected throughout the process.

 So, why do renovations cause an upsurge in your home insurance premium?
-Because home renovations do at least one of three things – make things larger, better or riskier.
+Because home renovations do at least one of three things – make things larger, better, or riskier.

 That’s right, many times home renovations increase your home’s square footage.
 Increased square footage means that the replacement cost of your home goes up, which might make your premium rise.
 What happens if you don’t notify your insurer of your new addition?
-Then it will not be covered in the event the additional space is damaged or experiences a total loss during a covered event such as fire.
+Then it will not be covered in the event the additional space is damaged or experiences a total loss during a covered event such as a fire.

 One type of addition may raise your home insurance more than others – a home office.
 Besides the extra square footage, a home office could require you to purchase additional insurance.
 For example, if you’re running a home-based business out of that office, you could need business insurance to make sure you have liability coverage for it and to protect your computer, printer, and other office equipment.